variousnabil/variousnabil/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🔭 I’m currently working on something immersive
+- 🔭 I’m currently working on building lego
 - 🌱 I’m currently learning to find the meaning of life
 - 👯 I’m looking to collaborate on JS project related
 - 🤔 I’m looking for help with how to boil water
-- 💬 Ask me about cosmic ingredients
+- 💬 Ask me about metaphysics
 - 📫 How to reach me: varionabilr@gmail.com
 - 😄 Pronouns: it/its
 - ⚡ Fun fact: void didn't create itself